loans-in-retirement

 Do you agree with the main theme in the feedback that reducing the mortgage is the best plan?
 Here’s a brief summary of the upsides and downsides involved:

-• Maintaining the mortgage and the larger balance in super will benefit some people if they are taking more risk with the super investment option and have a sufficient time horizon.
-This strategy must be treated with caution, as the additional returns need to not only exceed the interest costs, but also any Age Pension benefits the homeowners might receive through paying down the mortgage (i.e. by having lower assets).
+Maintaining the mortgage and the larger balance in super will benefit some people if they are taking more risk with the super investment option and have a sufficient time horizon.
+But this strategy must be treated with caution, as the additional returns need to not only exceed the interest costs, but also any Age Pension benefits the homeowners might have received through paying down the mortgage (i.e. by having lower assets).
 A retirement forecasting appointment can help you to assess if this might benefit you.

 Above all, as our contributors have pointed out, these decisions do not mean that you necessarily have to totally pay off a mortgage.
 Some people will wish to finance nil debt in retirement.
 Others will feel okay with repayments of a few hundred dollars.
 Still others have a clear view that they can use this money much better in other ways.
 It’s very personal and totally dictated by your personal circumstances and your attitude to risk and debt.
 That’s where Retirement Essentials mortgage consultation works so well.
-Your adviser can assist to model future income based upon your different choices so that you can clarify which outcome looks right for you.
+Our experienced advisers can assist to model future income, based upon your different choices, so that you can clarify which outcome looks right for you.

 This article is provided by Retirement Essentials Representative Number: 001260855.
 We are an authorised representative of SuperEd Pty Ltd ABN 88 118 480 907 AFSL #468859.
 This information is not intended as financial product advice, legal advice or taxation advice.
 It does not take into account your personal situation, goals or needs and you should assess your own financial situation, consider if the information is suitable for you and ensure you read the relevant Product Disclosure Statement (PDS) if you choose to make any changes to your financial situation.
 It is always advisable to consult a financial adviser before making financial decisions.